So You Want to Launch an E-Commerce Site: Part 1

 - Up-to-date business profiles and content channels: Accurate profiles on Google businesses and Facebook demonstrate that the development company you’re looking at focuses on distributing current information to potential customers.
 Recent content on social pages or blogs is also a green flag because it shows that the business is attempting to provide educational resources and engage with their potential clients.

+Do you want even more tips on finding the right development team for you?
+Read our previous post here.
 What other questions do you have about finding the perfect developer for your project?
 What other posts would you like to see in this series?
 Tell us in the comments!